StanfordPL/stoke/examples/bansal/README.txt

 2. STOKE allocates sandbox memory contiguously which means that we have to fight a little bit to generate test cases that aren't enormous.
-We solve this by adding the Node* that would be on the stack to the beginning of the struct and adding 40 bytes of padding (stoke doesn't have the constant 40 in it's immediate pool, so it can't cheat this value).
+We solve this by adding the Node* that would be on the stack to the beginning of the struct and adding an odd number of padding bytes (stoke doesn't have the constant in it's immediate pool, so it has to work for this value).

 The result still isn't perfect.
 There's no way to convince STOKE to load the initial value from memory (it has to be passed through the